LIVING OUR LIVES WITH AN ATTITUDE OF GRATITUDE

 “Were not all ten cleansed?
 Where are the other nine?
 Has no one returned to give praise to God except this foreigner?” – Luke 17:17-18

-Only the one leper had returned to express his deep gratitude.
+Only the one leper returns to express his deep gratitude.
 Jesus commends him…

 “Rise and go; your faith has made you well.” – Luke 17:19

 God daily showers us with His blessings.
 Do we respond as the nine lepers?
-Do we rationalize away the miracles, big or small, that He works in our lives?
+Do we rationalize away the miracles, large or small, that He works in our lives?
 Do we feel entitled to His blessings?
-Do we take His grace and bountiful provision for granted as we go about our day?
+Do we take His grace and bountiful provision for granted as we go about our days?

-Or, do we choose to be thankful as the one leper?
+Or do we choose to be thankful as the one leper?
 For gratitude is a choice.
-In response to his miraculous healing, the leper wanted to thank and praise his Healer.
-He had a heart of gratitude.
+In response to his miraculous healing, the leper desires to thank and praise his Healer.
+He has a heart of gratitude.

-Jesus healed this man both physically and spiritually.
-The grateful leper was transformed after his encounter with the Lord.
-His faith in Jesus made him well.
-The leper recognized and worshiped Him as his Healer.
+Jesus heals this man both physically and spiritually.
+The grateful leper is transformed after his encounter with the Lord.
+His faith in Jesus makes him well.
+The leper recognizes and worships Him as his Healer.

 “Grumbling and gratitude are, for the child of God, in conflict.
 Be grateful and you won’t grumble.
 Grumble and you won’t be grateful.” – Billy Graham

 How do we live a thankful life?
 We choose to be grateful.
-Our blessings do not go unnoticed and unappreciated.
+Our blessings are not overlooked and unappreciated.
 Rather than seeing our lack, we notice how generously and mercifully our Lord has provided.
 Rather than grumbling and complaining, we are thankful that our blessings far outweigh our problems.
 We have so many reasons to be thankful.
 We choose to open our eyes to God’s many miracles and blessings.

 “What if you woke up today with only the things you thanked God for yesterday?”

-We thank Him in every time and every season.
-We thank Him in the good times and the bad… the mountains and the valleys.
-We thank Him for a lifetime of blessings.
+We express our thanks to God in expectation of all that He will do in our lives… miracles, answers to prayer, blessings.
+We give thanks to Him in every time and every season… in the good times and the bad… the mountains and the valleys.
+We are grateful to Him for a lifetime of blessings.
 For He is with us every day.
-His love creates in us a grateful heart.
+His love creates in us a heart of gratitude.

 “Enter His gates with thanksgiving and His courts with praise; give thanks to Him and praise His name.” – Psalm 100:4

 A thankful life gives praise and glory to God.
-Like the thankful leper, we worship Him for who He is and His constant love and grace in our lives.
+Like the thankful leper, we worship Him for who He is and for His constant love and grace toward us.
 We praise Him for the miracles and blessings He showers upon us daily.
 For God is glorified by a thankful heart.

 When we live our lives with an attitude of gratitude, we will discover that our perspective on life begins to change.
 Our outlook becomes more positive… our view toward others more gracious and loving.
 We seek to celebrate life for we are grateful, thankful and blessed.